-Garlic is also traditionally used for the treatment of arthritis, toothache, chronic cough, constipation, and infectious diseases (as an antibiotic) (3).
+Garlic is also traditionally used for the treatment of arthritisiXAn inflammatory condition characterized by swelling, stiffness, and pain in the joints , toothache, chronic cough, constipation, and infectious diseases (as an antibiotic) (3).

 What Are The Side Effects Of Garlic When Breastfeeding?

-The maternal consumption of garlic, in general, is safe.
-However, some side effects may occur in specific conditions (12).
+Garlic consumption during maternity, in general, is safe.
+However, some side effects of garlic that may occur in specific conditions are given below (12).

 - Colic: Garlic in excess is to induce gas.
-Thus, its maternal consumption is often associated with colic in the baby.
+Thus, its maternal consumption is often associated with coliciXPeriodic and predictable crying episodes in infants for an extended period with no definitive cause in the baby.
 Though there are not many clinical studies, it is observed that some babies become fussy and irritable when their mothers eat garlic.